meandem-tech/meandem-fsae-tech-test/README.md

-# 🧪 Full Stack Analytics Engineer - Technical Test
+# 🧪 Web Analytics Implementation Engineer - Technical Test

 Welcome!
 This technical test is designed to evaluate your ability to implement frontend analytics instrumentation in an e-commerce application and integrate with external analytics platforms in a performant and privacy-conscious way.